-Cons: Not as popular a choice in recent years due to high potential for water damage.
-A lot of energy is used to create the material, as well as protective gear is needed to install due to irritating fibers.
+Cons: Not as popular a choice in recent years due to the high potential for water damage.
+A lot of energy is used to create the material, as well as protective gear is needed to install it due to irritating fibers.

 Cost: approx. $0.80 - $1.00 per square foot

 This type of rigid foam board insulation known as XPS, usually comes in pink or blue and is plastic in texture.
 The rigid board insulation material can be found in both high and low density options.